EDCD/EDDI/README.md

 Elite writes a number of messages to its activity log, some of which are parsed by EDDI and turned in to events.
 The EDDI event loop triggers one of a number of actions depending on the event.
 At current the actions are:

-  * (EDDI: event handler for change of system) triggered whenever the commander changes to a different system.
+  * ((EDDI: event handler for change of system)) triggered whenever the commander changes to a different system.
 This triggers at the end of the hyperspace countdown.
-  * (EDDI: event handler for change of environment) triggered whenever the commander moves between supercruise and normal space.
+  * ((EDDI: event handler for change of environment)) triggered whenever the commander moves between supercruise and normal space.
 This triggers as the move occurs.
+  * ((EDDI: event handler for ship docked)) triggered whenever the commander issues a "ship docked" command to VoiceAttack.
+  * ((EDDI: event handler for ship changed)) triggered whenever the commander issues a "ship handover complete" command to VoiceAttack.

 The above actions can be customised as you see fit.
 If you customise them then when you upgrade EDDI you should not overwrite the event handlers (although you should overwrite the event loop).